Skip to content

 • Stuck tokens: Remaining token holders cannot sell because there’s no liquidity to trade against

-• Prefer migrated tokens: Trade tokens that graduated from PumpFun (locked liquidity)
+• Prefer migrated tokens: Trade tokens that graduated from PumpFun and have locked initial liquidity.